-I agree to sign a Learning Agreement with the university upon confirmation of securing employment for the internship.
-The Learning Agreement will initiate my registration for the internship.
+I agree to sign a Learning Agreement with the university upon confirmation of securing employment for each co-op term.

-I understand that when I accept an internship, I am committing to undertake and complete that work term.
-I understand that I may not terminate an internship, or change the conditions of employment, without first discussing the situation with the Co-op Office.
-I understand that leaving an internship without permission results in a "Fail" for the internship and dismissal from the internship program.
+I understand that when I accept a co-op term, I am committing to undertake and complete that co-op term.
+I understand that I may not terminate a co-op term, or change the conditions of employment, without first discussing the situation with the Co-op Office.
+I understand that leaving a co-op term without permission results in a "Fail" for the co-op term and a dismissal from the Co-operative Education Program.

-I understand that evaluation for successful completion of an internship is comprised of a) work site visit; b) employer evaluation; and c) work term report/project.
-The results of the internship are indicated on my academic transcript, with three possible grades (Pass, Fail and Withdrawal).
+I understand that evaluation for successful completion of a co-op term is comprised of a) work site visit; b) employer evaluation; and c) work term report/project.
+The results of the co-op term are indicated on my academic transcript, with three possible grades (Pass, Fail and No Credit, Repeat).

-I understand that the work term report/project requirements must be submitted by the deadline(s) outlined in the work term report/project guidelines or by the deadline(s) communicated by the Co-op Office and/or internship faculty advisor.
+I understand that the work term report/project requirements must be submitted by the deadline(s) outlined in the work term report/project guidelines or by the deadline(s) communicated by the Co-op Office and/or co-op faculty advisor.